LazyRen/2017-Database-Systems/readme.md

 	Therefore, hash table is the final solution I've came up with.

 Please check below for the further data.

 Test Environment : Mid-2013 Macbook Air with SSD

+Following tests were done with O_SYNC flag on.

+The current project3 pushed to git does not have O_SYNC flag thus the speed of any write operation is much faster.

 ### Project2 - No Buffer
 	-------------- sequential Insert Test --------------